AlexandreSeb97/Simple-Tweets-Fragment/README.md

 [Done] User should be displayed the username, name, and body for each tweet

+[Done] User can view his profile through an icon in the action bar.

+[Done] User can see his home timeline and his mentions by switching between them with tabs.

 User should be displayed the relative timestamp for each tweet "8m", "7h"